 - Accelerating income means trying to bring in more money in the current year.
 Target income that's on the cusp so you might feasibly receive it by year's end.

 - Accelerating deductions means spending money on expenses that will generate a tax deduction now rather than next year.

 - Deferring income means postponing or delaying the receipt of certain revenues until a future year.
 Again, target income that's on the cusp so it might reasonably be postponed until next year.

-- Deferring deductions means holding off on spending money on tax-deductible expenses until next year or later years when those deductions might be more advantageous to your tax situation then.
+- Deferring deductions means holding off on spending money on tax-deductible expenses until next year, or even later years when those deductions might be more advantageous to your tax situation.

 These four tactics revolve around the proper timing of paid income and the use of deductions for tax-related purposes.

 |To Increase Income This Year...||To Decrease Income This Year...|

 Income Acceleration Strategies, Benefits, and Risks

 Accelerating income to this year could result in that income being taxed at a lower rate if you're in the 22% tax bracket this year and you expect that you'll be in the 24% bracket next year.
 Strategies for accelerating income include: